compose-spec/compose-spec/05-services.md

   - "6060:6060/udp"
 ```

+> **Note**
+>
-> **Note**: Host IP mapping may not be supported on the platform, in such case Compose rejects
+> If Host IP mapping is not supported by a container engine, Compose rejects
-> the Compose file and must inform the user they will ignore the specified host IP.
+> the Compose file and ignores the specified host IP.

 #### Long syntax

 The long form syntax allows the configuration of additional fields that can't be
 expressed in the short form.

-- `target`: the container port
+- `target`: The container port
-- `published`: the publicly exposed port.
+- `published`: The publicly exposed port.
 Can be set as a range using syntax `start-end`, so it is defined as a string, then actual port should be assigned within this range based on available ports.
 - `host_ip`: the Host IP mapping, unspecified means all network interfaces (`0.0.0.0`)
 - `protocol`: the port protocol (`tcp` or `udp`), unspecified means any protocol
 - `mode`: `host` for publishing a host port on each node, or `ingress` for a port to be load balanced.